 For dessert, we filled up on no-bake cookie dough from Rolling ‘N’ The Dough Bakery.
 The brainchild of then-17-year-old Hannah-Grace Hinkle, this one-year-old storefront not only makes more than 30 kinds of cookie dough—around 10 of which are available on any given day—but plenty of other sweet treats like homemade toffee.

 If we travel to a new town and don’t check out its eponymous brewery, were we even there?
 Sources say no. Meaning, you know exactly where we went on the first afternoon there: Natchez Brewing Co.
-Like everywhere else in Natchez, masks are required in this six-year-old brewery, so we felt comfortable claiming a picnic table inside and tasting our way through the menu.
+Masks were worn inside, and we felt comfortable claiming a picnic table inside and tasting our way through the menu.
 There are also several outdoor tables in the massive front yard for those who prefer to stay outside.